vipickering/vincentp/_posts/2018-06-05-reflection.md

 Two projects, with the same objectives and even in the same field, could have entirely different circumstances acting upon them that require a different approach or thought process.
 Use knowledge you have accumulated over time to inform a place in space that anchors your work, gives direction, and moves forward.
 Be mindful throughout to re-evaluate and test as you go.

 Set time aside with your team to reflect on past efforts.
-While it is important to identify problem areas or processes, that may have lead to mis-adventures in a previous effort, don’t forget to think bigger, to illustrate:
+While it is important to identify problem areas or processes, that may have lead to misadventures in a previous effort, don't forget to think bigger, to illustrate:

 - Was the projects trajectory correct?
 - Did it utilise the right technologies?